-When it comes to growing your business, here are 4 digital technologies you may want to introduce in 2019.
+When it comes to growing your business, here are 4 digital business technology tools you may want to introduce in 2019.

 The Hybrid Cloud